1. mRNA allows for unprecedented control over protein expression

 Being a transient molecule by nature, mRNA allows for great amounts of temporal control.
 Needing to cross only the plasma-membrane, expression with mRNA is rapid (reaching detectable protein within hours) and mRNA degradation follows predictable exponential patterns.

-Based on the cell type and mRNA sequence, protein expression kinetics can be accurately determined, both in vitro and in vivo.
+Based on the cell-type and mRNA sequence, protein expression kinetics can be accurately determined, both in vitro and in vivo.
 This in turn allows for great temporal control of protein expression, which is difficult to achieve with plasmids.
 (Even with inducible promoters which tend to be leaky and allow for some transient protein expression).

 For most immortalized cell lines this is not a problem.
 However, anything more exotic like primary cells tend to be incredibly difficult to transfect with plasmids.
-Of course, you can package your plasmid in virus or try and make a stable cell line.
+Of course, you can package your plasmid in a virus or try and make a stable cell line.
 However, both techniques are time-consuming and require specialized knowledge and equipment.

 Using mRNA can seriously speed up your research. mRNA is synthesized in a matter of days, from DNA templates that can be synthesized in weeks, after which you can immediately use it in your experiments.
 As shown with the Covid-19 vaccines, mRNA is relatively robust, regardless of sequence, and requires way fewer optimization and characterization than virus or protein production.
 Making the journey from cells to animal model to patient much faster.